-Yet arguably, the chief historian of the Renaissance, Jacob Burckhardt reflects little on this type of text in his own book The Civilization of the Renaissance in Italy.
+Yet arguably, the chief historian of the Renaissance, Jacob Burckhardt, reflects little on this type of text in his own book, The Civilization of the Renaissance in Italy.

 It is intriguing to find that he is more interested in Castiglione’s The Courtier because of what it offers on the social and cultural details of the Italian courts.

-Whilst this work is of interest, it could be argued that it is one dimensional in its subject matter and that Burckhardt would have been better served by other texts which displayed something of the humanist interest in ancient philosophy and its application to the Renaissance.
+Whilst this work is of interest, it could be argued that it is one-dimensional in its subject matter and that Burckhardt would have been better served by other texts which displayed something of the humanist interest in ancient philosophy and its application to the Renaissance.

-He seems reluctant to offer philosophy any kind of influence and reflects that whilst Aristotle was considerably influential on the educated Italians, the ancient philosophies in general had a “slight” influence.
+He seems reluctant to offer philosophy any kind of influence and reflects that whilst Aristotle was considerably influential on the educated Italians, the ancient philosophies, in general, had a “slight” influence.

-It seems clear from works like Utopia and Erasmus' The Praise of Folly that northern humanists held their own agenda though they exist within a tradition of humanist interest in ethics and morals.
+It seems clear from works like Utopia and Erasmus' The Praise of Folly that northern humanists held their own agenda though they existed within a tradition of humanist interest in ethics and morals.
 Their work can and should be seen in context to their own concerns though they share many Italian humanist concerns.

 Burckhardt’s concentration on form rather than content helps to disguise the considerable work done by humanists in the north and south during the Renaissance.
 Works like Utopia have “stood the test of time”, a prerequisite of Burckhardt’s sign of greatness.

 Arguably, his concern for art far outweighs his concern for political and social change.
-Utopia reveals to a twenty-first century readership the possible concerns of a sixteenth century statesman and leads us to wonder about what prompted More to write such a complex and thought provoking book.
+Utopia reveals to a twenty-first-century readership the possible concerns of a sixteenth-century statesman and leads us to wonder about what prompted More to write such a complex and thought-provoking book.